-Post the conversion, you might still need to clean up the rows and the columns.
-It is better to work with a spreadsheet that is without clutter so that you can understand how accurate the end rendition of the graph is.
+After converting the file, you still may need to clean up the rows and the columns.
+It is better to work with a clean spreadsheet so that the Excel graph you’re creating is clean and easy to modify or change.

-You may also need to manually enter the data into the spreadsheet and then create the graph from it.
+If that doesn’t work, you may also need to manually enter the data into the spreadsheet or copy and paste it over before creating the Excel graph.

 Excel has two components to its spreadsheets:

-After all the data values have been accommodated, make sure that you visit the Number section under the Home tab and assign the right data type to the various columns.
+After all the data values have been set and accounted for, make sure that you visit the Number section under the Home tab and assign the right data type to the various columns.
 If you do not do this, chances are your graphs will not show up right.